ray-project/ray/doc/source/ray-air/tuner.rst

     :end-before: __tuner_end__

 .. note::
-    ``num_samples = 2`` here will be applied to the whole suite of grid search.
+    ``num_samples=2`` here will be applied to the whole suite of grid search.
 In other words, we will generate 4 trials.

-For a more end-to-end example, checkout our :ref:`ray-air/examples/analyze_tuning_results`: guide.
+For a more end-to-end example, checkout our :doc:`/ray-air/examples/analyze_tuning_results` guide.

 Inspect result
 --------------